Knowledge is Power

 After two intensely disappointing elections, I finally have had some of my faith in the American electorate restored.
 The last eight years have shown us clearly what happens when our vote is guided by fear and ignorance.
 I have my fingers crossed that the next eight will be a demonstration of the effects of hope and intelligence, and that people will remember the difference, and not go down that old dark road for a long time to come.

-Butternut Squash Soup with Goat Cheese
+Butternut Squash Soup With Goat Cheese

 I got the outline of this recipe from a fellow on the Fixed Gear Gallery forum.
 Because of the quantity of CSA leeks I had lingering around the crisper, I modified it slightly.
 It’s a simple recipe with few ingredients, but hearty and slightly sweet, with a faint tang from the goat cheese.